Jack-Q/blog/source/_posts/2017-03-06-javaee-training-note-day-13.md

 ### Outer join

-Just like a Descarte product operation applyed to thw two tables, the outer join of two tables is the combination of each row of the first table and the second table.
+Just like a Desecrate product operation applied to the two tables, the outer join of two tables is the combination of each row of the first table and the second table.
 This operation is relative costly.